afesus/attribution_treeBased_categorical_shap/README.md

 stating how on how many single datapoints each row is based.
 All categorical variables (columns) should be of type category.

-No further setup needed for the folder structure ant the input.
+No further setup needed for the folder structure and the input.

 Run the Python Notebooks in sequence based on the number their name starts with.